 (e) You acknowledge that credit and other information about you may be used:

 (ii) to assist you to avoid defaulting on your credit obligations,

 (iii) to notify other credit providers of a default by you,

 (a) You agree to pay our Charges in accordance with the terms of your Contract.

-(b) Our current prices at any time are referred to as our ‘Price List’.
+(b) Our current prices as published on our website or otherwise notified to you at any time are referred to as our ‘Price List’.